 I would love to live overseas, particularly Ireland.
 There is something about the country that fascinates me and hope one day, to have a family holiday there.
 So, if I have a few moments, I might google a few holiday homes (like the one below).
 It’s fun…and you just never know.

 Tea (& Coffee)

-My friend Bernie, gave me a ceramic travel mug for my birthday, and I use it all the time.
+A friend gave me a ceramic travel mug for my birthday, and I use it all the time.
 Before I rush out the door to get the children from school, I’ll often make a cup of to take with me to enjoy in the car.
 It’s something I relish: that quiet time in the car before I see the kids.

 Walking in their shoes

 There is nothing quite like taking a day to walk in the shoes of my kids, at their pace; they so often help me to see the important things.
 When I’m overwhelmed, I make myself stop.
 To take stock.
 Last week, I cleared my entire Wednesday so I could spend the day at the museum with my son.
 All the important stuff, didn’t seem so important anymore, and I was able to reassess.